 Apartment Architects of Kings Cross is a document and exhibition project profiling the contribution by important and well-known architects, from Emil Sodersten and Aaron Bolot to Harry Seidler, to designing Australia’s first high-density urban experiment.
 But the focus is on revealing exciting less-known architects.

-The first stage of Urban Pioneers: Apartment Architects of Kings Cross is a call-out to copy archival material.
-The second stage is an exhibition, Artists on Architects, proposed for Kings Cross Library in April 2011.
 Urban Pioneers: Apartment Architects of Kings Cross begins with the Royal Commission for the Improvement of the City of Sydney and its Suburbs in 1909 and ends with the battle between residents and Harry Seidler over his contentious Horizon Tower on the old ABC TV Forbes St site, in the early 1990s.

 The Royal Commission remade Sydney along new planning ideas, especially those of the City Beautiful movement and its motto of 'convenience, utility and beauty'.
 We owe the widening of Elizabeth, Oxford and William streets (with a tunnel under King's Cross) and uniform building heights along William Street and Darlinghurst Road to architect John Sulman’s advocacy.

 |Halligan & Wilton, Kingsclere, 1912||Claud Hamiton, Savoy, 1919||Claud Hamilton, Regents Court, 1925||Claud Hamilton, Byron Hall, 1929|